dillonbaxendell/ui-engineering-assessment/README.md

 ### Feature Request:

-I would like the ability to delete my own events when logged in as a normal user and when logged in as an admin user, I want the ability to delete any event.
+I would like the ability to delete my own events from the Upcoming Events dashboard when logged in as a normal user and when logged in as an admin user, I want the ability to delete any event.

 #### Acceptance Criteria:
 **GIVEN**: